 If you have more time, spend an extra day or two here – walk along Pearl Street, which sits at the heart of the town before venturing out to explore The Flatirons – those huge sandstone outcrops that dominate the town’s vistas or meander your way along Boulder Creek Path.

 There are breweries, distilleries, hiking paths, cycling paths – basically all the things you could need to make you fall in love with Boulder’s small-town vibes.

 The University of Colorado’s Boulder Campus is also home to the Fiske Planetarium and the Museum of Natural History, which is perfect if you’re desperate to get inside after spending the best part of ten days hiking, riding, and climbing.
 Not to mention that both of these museums are stuffed with fascinating history and cool facts.

 Once you’re done, hit the road and truck on back to Denver to finish this Colorado road trip back where we started.
 Enjoy!

 Additional Colorado Road Trip Ideas and Destinations

-- Great Sand Dunes National Park – Located in South Colorado, the national park boasts sand dunes on an unbelievable scale.
+Great Sand Dunes National Park – Located in South Colorado, the national park boasts sand dunes on an unbelievable scale.
 But it’s much more than just an incredible photo spot, the national park is home to incredible hikes and various ecosystems (many of which you’ll get to gawk at during a visit).

-- Aspen – The ski hounds and snow bunnies among you need no introduction to Colorado’s chi chi winter sports haven.
+Aspen – The ski hounds and snow bunnies among you need no introduction to Colorado’s chi chi winter sports haven.
 There’s no better place in Colorado to indulge in snowsports – and a whole lotta Apres Ski.
 Aside from the slopes, make sure to check out the impressive Wheeler Opera House.